 The Panel's strategic intentions for the medium term will take into account the Government's economic and public services priorities.
 The Panel is an independent Crown entity.
-Accordingly, the Government of the day cannot direct it to give effect to Government policy.
-However, the Panel's responsible Minister outlines to the Panel each year, in the annual Letter of Expectations, how the Minister expects the Panel to perform its functions taking into account the Government's priorities.
-Where these priorities are focused on improving the efficiency and competitiveness of business, the
+Accordingly, the Government of the day cannot direct it to give effect to Government policy.4 However, the Panel's responsible Minister outlines to the Panel each year, in the annual Letter of Expectations, how the Minister expects the Panel to perform its functions taking into account the Government's priorities.
+Where these priorities are focused on improving the sustainability of business, the Panel increases its focus for services under outputs 3 and 4 of developing, and

-4 There is no contradiction between this impact measure and the statement on page 19, in paragraph (c), regarding the importance of the Panel's function to grant exemptions.
+3 There is no contradiction between this impact measure and the statement on page 17, in paragraph (c), regarding the importance of the Panel's function to grant exemptions.
 The Panel's policy/law reform function can result in streamlining the application of the Code where the modification to the law does not need to be fact specific.
 This reduces compliance costs, as otherwise exemptions would have to be sought to deal with the issue.
 However, it can take a number of years to achieve a law change, so exemptions can be granted as an interim measure.
 On the other hand, for novel situations, exemptions provide a means of modifying the application of the law, in accordance with the principles of the Code, for a specific fact scenario.